barebox/barebox/Documentation/user/booting-linux.rst

   global.bootm.image=/dev/mmc0.fit@conf-imx8mm-evk.dtb

-**NOTE:** it may happen that barebox is probed from the devicetree, but you have want to start a Kernel without passing a devicetree.
+**NOTE:** it may happen that barebox is probed from the devicetree, but you want to start a Kernel without passing a devicetree.
 In this case set the :ref:`global.bootm.boot_atag <magicvar_global_bootm_boot_atag_arm>` variable to ``true``.